abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 wrong—it’s completely out of order, inappropriate, and contrary to the Dhamma to cut carrots like that!”

-We might not notice in the course of a day the 10,000 ways that the mind creates a sense of territory, priority, or position, and seeks ways to establish them.
+We might not notice in the course of a day the 10,000 ways the mind creates a sense of territory, priority, or position, and seeks ways to establish them.
 We can be very polite, keep the precepts, and do things in the appropriate way, but at the same time send out signals that are